lcq3322/ops_shell/README.md

 # ops_shell
- Scripts for daily operation and maintenance~
+ A little scripts for daily operation and maintenance~ GO！
- GO！